When Is George Michael’s Funeral? Delayed Toxicology Results To Determine If Drugs Played A Part In Singer’s Death

 As people wonder when George Michael’s funeral will be held, much speculation has been generated as to what could have caused his death.
 This prompted the singer’s family to issue a statement via BuzzFeed News requesting people not to make further speculation until the coroner has issued a final verdict into how he died.

-“In the week since his tragic death there has been much comment and speculation concerning George and the circumstances surrounding his death.
+“In the week since his tragic death there has been much comment and speculation concerning George and the circumstances surrounding his death.”

 “There will inevitably be more in the future.
-The family remain devastated by his passing and have no wish to comment in relation to any such speculation, whether current or in the future.
+The family remain devastated by his passing and have no wish to comment in relation to any such speculation, whether current or in the future.”

 “The results of these (toxicology) tests are unlikely to be known for several weeks… Mr Michael’s death is still being treated as unexplained but not suspicious.”